Evan McMullin: Social issues

 McMullin supported overturning Roe v.
 Wade in 2016.
 After the U.S. Supreme Court overturned Roe in the Dobbs v.
 Jackson Women's Health Organization, McMullin issued a statement saying, "I believe the never-ending conflict over abortion laws threatens a public health crisis and further divide the country on an issue where there is common ground."
 He described himself as "pro-life" and said that he "opposed politicians at the extremes of both parties on the issue, those who would ban all abortions without exceptions and those who oppose all restrictions."
-McMullin said that states should be largely responsible for setting abortion policy and supported Utah's abortion trigger law as "a good starting place."
+McMullin said that states should be largely responsible for setting abortion policy and supported Utah's abortion trigger law as "a good starting place".
 He criticized "extreme" state laws enacted after Dobbs, including bans on all abortions, and said that the federal government should act to block laws that ban abortions for victims of rape, ban residents from traveling to obtain an abortion, and ban contraceptives.
 McMullin added, "When we do more to help women and children, abortions decline.
 Making contraceptives more available and otherwise doing much more to support families is what truly protects life."
-The statement echoed McMullin's past calls for more policies that support women, children and families.
+The statement echoed McMullin's past calls for more policies that support women, children, and families.
 McMullin said that, if elected, he would vote against bills to ban abortion nationwide.
 In previous statements, McMullin said there was common ground between Americans who support and oppose abortion rights, criticized the divisive "never-ending tug-of-war" of the abortion debate, and noted that the number of U.S. abortions has been declining for years.

-On same-sex marriage, McMullin said that he believes in the "traditional marriage between a man and a woman" but he "respects" the Supreme Court's decision in Obergefell v.
+On same-sex marriage, McMullin said that he believes in "traditional marriage between a man and a woman" but he "respects" the Supreme Court's decision in Obergefell v.
 Hodges (which found that same-sex couples have a constitutional right to marry) and thinks it is "time to move on" from the issue.
 McMullin's mother is in a same-sex marriage, having married another woman after separating from his father, and McMullin has said, "As far as my mother's marriage is concerned, I believe in the sanctity of traditional marriage.
 It is an important part of my faith.
 My mother has a different view.
 That is OK.
 I love her very much."